gfranzini/tracer-manual/preamble.md

 ## Feedback

 We greatly appreciate your feedback on this handbook.
 Your suggestions and comments will help us improve our documentation and adapt TRACER to your needs.
 There are two ways you can communicate improvements to this book:

 1. Email us at **contact@etrap.eu**.
-2. Leave us a comment here using then '**Start a new discussion**' function provided by GitBook.
-Simply hover over the text you wish to comment on and a plus sign will appear on the right hand-side of the paragraph.
-Click on it, enter your comment and click 'Post'.
+2. Leave us a comment in this manual using the _**Start a new discussion**_ function provided by GitBook.
+Simply hover over the text you wish to comment on and a plus `+` symbol will appear on the right hand-side of the paragraph \(see image below\).
+Click on the `+` symbol, enter your comment and click `Post`.
 This will send us a notification.

 ## Version history